Q. What is an Optician?

 Q. How long is the part-time evening Associate in Science in Opticianry Program?

-A. The program length is seven (7) semesters.
+A. The Program length is approximately seven (7) semesters.
+However, the length can vary based on the student circumstances.

 Q. What are the hours of the program?